MicrosoftDocs/power-platform/power-platform/solution-templates/hr/employee-kudos/install.md

    :::image type="content" source="media/install/AccessTeam2.png" alt-text="Select Access team templates":::

-   You be redirected to the _All Team Templated_ view.
+   You'll be redirected to the _All Team Templated_ view.
 1. Select **New** on the ribbon.
 1. Create a new record with the following information.
 Use the same name that the Power Automate flow uses to look up and use the access team.
     - Name: Kudos-ReadAccessTeam